Plantar Fasciitis and Heel Spurs

-If you are experiencing pain or burning in your heel or the sole of your foot there is a good chance that you have developed plantar fasciitis.
+Have you been experiencing pain or burning in your heel or the sole of your foot?
+There is a good chance that you have developed plantar fasciitis.

 How does plantar fasciitis relate to heel spurs?

-How plantar fasciitis and heel spurs are treated
+How can Bowen Therapy treat plantar fasciitis and heel spurs?

 At the end of a session the foot may be strapped to take pressure off of the fascia, giving it a better opportunity to heal.